LukaRakic00/food-next-app/README.md

 Browse the menu, add items to your cart, and place an order.
 You can customize your orders and track them in real-time.
+Screenshots
+Showcase your app by adding screenshots here:

+Home Page

+Description of home page

+Cart

+Description of cart functionality

 Contributing
 Contributions are welcome!
 To contribute: